Polymers with saturated bonds are more stable than unsaturated polymers. Because unsaturated bonds are easily attacked by O2.

 Oregano silicon polymers are polymers that have silicon in the backbone.
 They have high thermal-oxidative stability.

 This polymer has unusual stability due to the thermal oxidative stability of the ligan combined with the inorganic backbone structure.
 Each silicon atom in polysiloxane is surrounded by a bulky planner ligan.
 These have high thermal-oxidative stability.
-By removing reactive sites and by replacing alkyl groups with phenyl groups increase the thermal stability.
+Removing reactive sites and by replacing alkyl groups with phenyl groups increase thermal stability.

 Stabilizers which are also known as Antioxidants are added to the polymer to prevent degradation.
 Generally, there are two types of antioxidants based on their chemical structure.